neha-nupur/neha-nupur/README.md

 ## Hi Everyone! 👋

 # 💫 About Me:
-🙂 I'm Neha Nupur, a BCA undergrad with a love for developing websites.
-I am also a skilled Technical Content Writer and Website Designer, combining my programming knowledge with my creativity to create engaging content and visually appealing designs.<br><br>🌱 I’m currently learning JavaScript and React.<br><br>
+🙂 I'm Neha Nupur, pursuing MCA from IIIT Vadodara.
+I am a skilled Technical Content Writer and Website Designer, combining my programming knowledge with my creativity to create engaging content and visually appealing designs.<br><br>

 ## 📛 Holopin badges
 [![An image of @nehanupur's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/nehanupur)](https://holopin.io/@nehanupur)